 Mpox is a rare disease caused by infection with the monkeypox virus.
 More information about mpox can be found on the CDC website.
 Call 319-291-2413 to confirm eligibility for the vaccine and to make an appointment.
 Vaccination for Mpox is available:

 Black Hawk County Public Health continues to respond to theCOVID-19 pandemic.
 More information on Black Hawk County COVID-19 surveillance can be found here.
 Vaccination for primary series and bivalent boosters are available at the clinic for people ages 18+.
 Call 319-291-2413 to make a vaccine appointment.

 Vaccination for COVID-19 is available:

-The flu vaccine is readily available at local pharmacies and provider offices.
+Black Hawk County Public Health does not currently provide the Influenza (flu) vaccine for adults.
+(Read more about childhood immunizations here.)
+Flu vaccine for all ages is readily available at local pharmacies and provider offices.
 Getting the flu vaccine causes antibodies to develop in the body and offer protection against the flu (influenza) viruses that are predicted to be most common during the upcoming season.